Small Business Profitability Guide

 - Failing to update pricing when costs change

 Most pricing problems are not caused by a lack of effort.
 They are usually caused by using the wrong metric, the wrong assumption, or incomplete numbers.
+If you run promotions often, review Discounting Without Killing Margin, and if totals look off at checkout, check Sales Tax + Discount Order of Operations.

 Practical Example